astutespruce/sarp-connectivity/analysis/prep/boundaries/README.md

 # Southeast Aquatic Barrier Inventory Data Processing - Boundary Data Prep

+This involves extracting boundary information within the SARP region that is used to attribute barriers, summarize barrier information, and identify barriers that are outside the region.

+This should only need to run when new boundary data are available.

 ## Overall workflow

 1. Create summary units for analysis.
 These are joined to barriers and used for summary display on the map.